-Numburindi Festival, Thursday 17 – Saturday 19 September, 2020 at Joshua Park, Numbulwar has been postponed due to COVID-19.
+Numburindi Festival, Thursday 23 – Saturday 25 September, 2021 at Joshua Park, Numbulwar.

 Language, dance and song will be celebrated at this year’s Numburindi Festival with performances from Numbulwar clan groups: Ngalmi, Nundhirribala, Murrungun and Nunggarragalu along with broader family networks living in the Roper Gulf Region.
 Festival goers will be able to enjoy performances from the visiting musicians and dancers of Bickerton Island, Groote Eylandt, Ngukurr, Katherine, Beswick and Darwin.

 The Festival will open on Thursday evening with a young peoples’ Wungubul followed by Numbulwar School’s junior and senior choirs and school band.
 On Saturday there will be family fun activities such as a jumping castle and water slide, basketball competition and an awards ceremony for the best young dancers from each clan group at Thursday’s Wungubul.
 The Numbulwar school fete and a community marketplace will operate, including a bush tucker feed.
 Friday and Saturday evenings will be electric with a full Wungubul and music.

 The Numburindi Festival is a family friendly, drug and alcohol free event.
 Although the Festival is a closed community event, permits may be sought through the Northern Land Council.
 Gates open at 5pm on the Thursday and Friday and 2pm on the Saturday.
 Entry is free.